allisonmolski/latin102portfolio/translation1.md

 C. Translation
 Hercules came to King Dexamenus in hospitality, took his daughter's virginity, and he wanted to take her as his wife.
 When Hercules was absent, Eurytion's centaurs demanded Deianiram as his wife.
-Because they feared the father, they promised to give.
+Because they feared the father, he promised that he would give.
 At a certain time, the centaurs and brothers came to marriage.
 Hercules interrupted and killed the centaurs and married Deianiram.